The History of Milk Caps, Menko, and POGs

 As the US prepared to enter World War II in 1941, Roberts Dairy of Nebraska issued the first collection of Superman milk caps for the Roberts Superman Defense Club of America.
 Roberts later produced a series of twenty "Code Note" caps for the Supermen of America organization.
 Each full set of caps could be redeemed for premium prizes.

 The demand for home milk deliveries steadily declined in the post-war era.
 In 1940, about 45% of American households owned a refrigerator.
 By 1960, ownership had increased to over 80%.
 Pure-Pak cartons and plastic containers had widely replaced glass for all milk packaging.
-One of the last known horse-drawn milk wagons in America was operated by S.C.
+The last known horse-drawn milk wagons in America were operated by Goshen Dairy in Philadelphia and S.C.
 Price Dairy Farms in Hazleton, Pennsylvania.
-Price's Dairy maintained horses as late as 1970.
+Goshen Dairy ended horse deliveries in March 1972.
+Price's Dairy maintained Belgian Draught horses as late as 1973.

 Haleakala Dairy, Kahului